-You are probably aware that Legal Aid for family matters, or family disputes (including things like divorce, family separation, residency of children, child support and child contact) is no longer available through Solicitors, unless there are exceptional circumstances of evidenced domestic violence or a few other exemptions.
+You are probably aware that Legal Aid for family matters, or family disputes (including things like divorce, family separation, residency of children, child support and child contact) is no longer available through Solicitors, unless there are circumstances of evidenced domestic violence or a few other exemptions.

 But did you know that Legal Aid is still available if you attend family mediation with a family mediation service that holds a Legal Aid contract?
 There are a number of mediation centres in Kent where you can get Free Mediation and Free legal help from a Family Solicitor in Kent.

 Kent Family Mediation Service has a contract with the Legal Aid Agency to provide Legal Aid for clients that are accessed as being eligible to claim for Legal Aid, providing they attend family mediation.
-Low income earners; parents and individuals can apply for Legal Aid through Kent Family Mediation Service to get free help from a Family Mediator, and free legal help from a Family Solicitor in Kent.
+Low income earners; parents and individuals can apply for Legal Aid.

 On 22 April 2014 it was made compulsory for disputing ex partners, ex couples or ex family members to attend a Mediation Information and Assessment Meeting (MIAM), before applying to go to court, or taking someone to court over a family legal case involving property, finances, the family home, a house, debts, pensions or disputes over children e.g. residency disputes, disputes over child maintenance support, or child contact disputes.